Sun Group (Vietnam)

-Sun Group is one of the largest real estate developers in Vietnam.
+Sun Group Corp (CTCP Tập đoàn Mặt trời) is one of the largest real estate developers in Vietnam.
 Its main activities are the development of holiday resorts, attraction parks and luxury real estate.

 Sun Group was founded in 2007 by four Vietnamese who lived in the former Soviet Union.
 One of them being Lê Viết Lam, who was a business partner of Vingroup's founder Phạm Nhật Vượng in the Technocom instant noodle business they set up in Kharkiv, Ukraine.
 After establishing a supermarket, hotel and water park in Kharkiv, in 2007, Lam went back to Vietnam to build Sun Group's first Vietnamese theme park, Ba Na Hills.

+On 21 January 2025, leisure airline Sun PhuQuoc Airways was founded and on 1 November 2025 was cleared to commence commercial operations.

 Sun World

 Sun World is the entertainment brand of Sun Group and includes 7 different entertainment destinations: